dpoves/Linux-CLI-intro/Linux-CLI-intro.md

 # NOTICE
 **THIS IS A WORK IN PROGRESS.**
 Updates are done frequently and new material is added as often as possible.
-There are going to be spelling mistakes, editing work and other changes once all the course parts are completed.
+There are going to be spelling mistakes, editing work and other changes before all the course parts are completed.
 Currently the focus is on adding all the material before editing and correcting.

+This notice will remain until the course is complete.

 Any and all feedback is appreciated.